 If you’ve already exhausted the dessert tray with pumpkin pie, pumpkin cake, and pumpkin bars then consider adding some pumpkin to breakfast with these sourdough pancakes.

-They are light and fluffy, from the sourdough starter and the baking soda, and have a nice fall flavor to them.
-Perfect for enjoying with a hot cup of tea on a cool fall morning.
+Light and fluffy from the sourdough starter and the baking soda, pumpkin pancakes have a nice fall flavor, perfect alongside a hot cup of tea on a cool fall morning.

 - 1 cup sourdough starter

 - 3 cups wheat, spelt, or rye flour

 - ¼ cup maple syrup

 - 2 teaspoons pumpkin pie spice